gkane1234/gravity/README.md

 ## Simulation

 Logic of the simulation.
-Dispaches all compute shaders, and runs rendering, and UI.
+Dispatches all compute shaders, and runs rendering, and UI.
 Also contains planet generation, and unit specification for creating the initial conditions of the simulation

 ## GPU